MOW Scheduler Tutorials :: Offers Inbox

 - Coordinator hits the Approve Assignment button, and will have the option to "Assign" or "Assign w/ email" (which will automatically send a confirmation email to Volunteer).
 Note: if there are multiple "offers" from different volunteers for this shift, they'll all be listed here and the Coordinator should pick one.

 - This shift is now assigned to Volunteer, and the Offers Inbox status is changed to Approved so it will no longer show up on the default "Pending" list.
 Approved Offers may be viewed by changing the filter at the top of the Inbox.
+The assignment is now visible on the Daily and Weekly schedule, and if the shift's minimum requirements are now met the shift will no longer be shown on the public Help Wanted page.

 - If there were other Offers for the same shift, Coordinator should remove those unneeded entries from the "Pending" list, and should usually notify those volunteers that their services aren't needed for that specific shift.
-This may be done by selecting those offers (using the checkboxes on the left) and choosing "Dismiss Selected Entries" which will present option to dismiss with or without a notification to the volunteers.
+This may be done by selecting those offers (using the checkboxes on the left) and choosing "Dismiss Selected Entries" which will present option to dismiss with or without an email notification to the volunteers.

 Offers Inbox Features